-There are several ways CPO/CO employees can meet retirement eligibility.
-Keep in mind your annuity could be lower if you retire before a a certain age, even if you've reached retirement eligibility.
+There are several ways you can meet retirement eligibility.
+Keep in mind your annuity could be lower if you retire before a certain age, even if you've reached retirement eligibility.

-Your retirement benefits are based on a number of factors, starting with your retirement group.
+Your retirement benefits are based on certain factors, starting with your retirement group.
 Your retirement group is based on the year you joined the state workforce and began contributing to your State of Texas Retirement account.